 However, do note that terms and conditions for each Hilton Hotel will differ.

-Redeeming air miles for cash rebate – Should you do it?
+Redeeming Citi Miles for cash rebate – Should you do it?

-Another way you can redeem your air miles is to convert them into cash rebate.
-Here’s the conversion rate to redeem your miles for a rebate:
+Another way you can redeem your Citi Miles is to convert them into cash rebate.
+Here’s the conversion rate to redeem your Citi Miles for a rebate:

 The earn rate isn’t great if you look at the conversion practically.
 Are 7,000 miles really worth just S$50 cash rebate?
-If you can take the conversion rate of 7,000 miles and convert it into Hilton HHonors points (1.5 points per Citi Mile), you’re getting 10,500 Hilton HHonors points.
+If you take 7,000 Citi Miles and convert it into Hilton HHonors points (1.5 points per Citi Mile), you’re getting 10,500 Hilton HHonors points.

-You can potentially get 2 nights free stay at Hilton Hotels in a standard room for that amount.
-Even the cheapest room at Hilton Hotels and Resorts in Singapore approximately start from S$151 (S$151 X 2 nights = S$302).
+You can potentially get 2 nights free stay at a Hilton Hotels in a standard room for that amount.

-If you do your research, you’ll find that many websites equate the value of a mile at a minimum rate of around S$0.02 on a business class saver flight.
-So, if you take the 7,000 miles and multiply it with the bare minimum value of a mile where 7000 X S$0.02 = S$140.
+If you do your research, you’ll find that many websites equate the value of a mile to around S$0.02/miles on a business class saver flight.
+So, if you take the 7,000 miles and multiply it by the approximate value of a mile, you’ll find that your 7,000 Citi Miles could be worth at least S$140.

 If you think about it this way, the cash rebate could be S$140 but you’re getting only S$50, a deficit of S$90.
-Therefore, still not worth redeeming for cash rebates.
+Therefore, it’s not worth redeeming your Citi Miles for cash rebates.

 A parade of promotions

-Citibank is offering cardholders with the opportunity to earn accelerated miles on flight and hotel bookings.
+Citi PremierMiles Visa cardholders have the opportunity to earn accelerated miles on flight and hotel bookings.
 Here’s what is on offer:

-If you purchase your flight tickets using this credit card, you will get complimentary travel accident insurance, medical assistance cover and travel inconvenience cover.
+If you purchase your flight tickets using the Citi PremierMiles Visa Card, you will get complimentary travel accident insurance, medical assistance cover and travel inconvenience cover.